Constitution of the Shrewsbury Town Centre Residents’ Association

 Amended April 2013

 The organisation shall be called: “Shrewsbury Town Centre Residents’ Association”

 The aims of the Association shall be:-

-To promote a balance between residential, business and visitor interests which maintains the essential character of Shrewsbury and enhances the quality of life of all who live and work there;
+- to promote a balance between residential, business and visitor interests which maintain the essential character of Shrewsbury and enhances the quality of life of all who live and work there

-To negotiate co-operative activities with other voluntary and statutory bodies interested in the town at large, and in a manner that promotes the other aims, listed above.
+to negotiate co-operative activities with other voluntary and statutory bodies interested in the town at large, and in a manner which promotes the aims listed above

 The Annual General Meeting shall elect such Officers as it may from time to time determine, but always including: